sampayo/alfred-workFlows-iossimulator/README.md

 # iOS Simulator Alfred Workflow

 A simple workflow for fast access to your iOS Simulators and apps.
-It saves you time during iOS development when you have to deal with Simulators' folder structure.
+It saves you time during iOS development when you have to deal with Simulators' folder structure

 ## Installation